-The launch event brought together policymakers, scientists, and representatives from various sectors to discuss the report's key aspects and the importance of advancing the 2030 Agenda.
-Several leading IIASA researchers and high-level collaborators including Csaba Kőrösi, President of the 77th session of the UN General Assembly; Stefan Pretterhofer, Deputy Permanent Representative of Austria to the UN, Sepo Hachigonta, Director of Strategic Partnerships, National Research Foundation of South Africa; Nyovani Janet Madise, Director of Research for Sustainable Development Policies and Head of the Malawi office, African Institute for Development Policy (AFIDEP); and Adil Najam, President of WWF International, participated as speakers.
+The event brought together policymakers, scientists, and representatives from various sectors to discuss key aspects of the report and the importance of advancing the 2030 Agenda.
+Several leading IIASA researchers and high-level collaborators including Csaba Kőrösi, President of the 77th session of the UN General Assembly; Stefan Pretterhofer, Deputy Permanent Representative of Austria to the UN; Sepo Hachigonta, Director of Strategic Partnerships at the National Research Foundation of South Africa; Nyovani Janet Madise, Director of Research for Sustainable Development Policies and Head of the Malawi office of the African Institute for Development Policy (AFIDEP); and Adil Najam, President of WWF International and IIASA Peter de Jánosi Visiting Fellow, participated as speakers.

 - Enhance individual agency: Provide equal access to quality primary and secondary education for all, and in particular for women, as a means of promoting gender equality and empowerment.

 - Strengthen collective action and global governance: Harness global cooperation and representation to support the global commons.